honeymarket/coloss/README.md

 # COLOSS statistics

 Currently, [COLOSS](http://coloss.org/) statistics is not easily available.
-This project aims to improve that.
+This project aims to improve that situation.

 ## Countries